 Smoked BBQ Baked Beans

 Let’s get the obvious out of the way first.
 Double this recipe.
 And if you have a lot of leftover smoked pulled pork (or brisket) laying around, quadruple the recipe.
-Because these smoked BBQ baked beans are fantastic you’ll want to make as much as will fit on your smoker (mine’s a Weber) at one time.
+Because these smoked BBQ baked beans are fantastic you’ll want to make as much as will fit on your smoker at one time.
 I got this fantastic (and easy) recipe and many others from Brother Jimmy’s BBQ: More than 100 Recipes.
 If you’re a fan of smoking and grilling, you need Brother Jimmy’s now.

 Smoked BBQ Baked Beans

 Just about any smoked meat will work just fine in these smoked BBQ baked beans.
 I prefer brisket or pulled pork, but chicken and turkey are good too.
 This is an excellent way to use up leftover (or not leftover) meats.
+They really add a lot of flavor.

-I usually smoke my sides (and many of my meats) over lighter woods, preferring fruit woods such as apple or cherry.
+I usually smoke my sides (and many of my meats) over lighter woods.
+I prefer fruit woods such as apple or cherry.

 Also try my peach BBQ beans.